KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

         //!
 Assign the game_scene tag to the grid_entity (_hs means hashed_string)
         registry.assign<entt::tag<"game_scene"_hs>>(grid_entity);

         //!
-We want to draw the grid on the most deep layer, here 0. registry.assign<graphics::layer<0>>(grid_entity);
+Draw the grid on the most deep layer, here 0 registry.assign<graphics::layer<0>>(grid_entity);

         //!
+Return the fresh entity
-We give back our fresh entity return grid_entity;
+        return grid_entity;
     }
 }
 ```

+#### Create the Destructor Logic

-The last thing to do is the destruction of the entities in the destructor, we will need it at the time of reset the game.
+The following content organizes the destruction of the entities in the destructor.
+This is needed at the time of game reset.

-In the destructor, we iterate over all the entities that have the tag of the game scene, and destroy each of them.
+In the destructor, the logic iterates over and destroys all the entities that have the tag of the game scene.

 ```
 ~game_scene() noexcept final